-Today I'm excited to be sharing a longtime favorite with Weight Watchers: 2-ingredient banana oat cookies with no added sugar!
+Today I'm excited to be sharing an easy recipe for healthy banana oatmeal cookies.
+A longtime favorite with Weight Watchers, these oatmeal banana cookies are made with just 2 simple ingredients.

 Fresh baked banana oat cookies

-How Many Calories and WW Points in Sugar-Free 2-Ingredient Cookies?
+How Many Calories and WW Points in these Sugar-Free 2-Ingredient Cookies?

 According to my calculations, each cookie has just 42 calories and: